 Middle Years students can benefit from several activities and clubs that add to the skills taught during the programme, such as the opportunity to join an orchestra.

 Many of our students are members of local community sports and social clubs, and we promote involvement in the community.
 In partnership with our French programme, we encourage students and their families to join local clubs and associations, for pursuits such as sailing, horse-riding and football.

-Other clubs are hosted by the school, including Drumming, Judo and Girl Scouts.
+Other clubs are hosted by the school, including Violin, Judo and Girl Scouts.